Bronius Kazys Balutis: Envoy of occupied Lithuania

-Despite the difficulties, Balutis continued his duties as the Lithuanian envoy until his death in 1967.
-After Balutis' death, the legation was taken over by Balickas who continued to represent Lithuanian until 1993.
 The legation helped hundreds of Lithuanian displaced persons straighten out their identity and immigration paperwork.
 Balutis organized assistance to some 10,000 Lithuanians who immigrated to the United Kingdom after the war.
 Balutis frequently corresponded with Mykolas Krupavičius, chairman of the Supreme Committee for the Liberation of Lithuania (VLIK), and acted as a mediator between VLIK and the Diplomatic Service and in their disagreement on who was the ultimate representative of the Lithuanian hopes to restore independence.
 Balutis also established and maintained contacts with MI6, the British foreign intelligence service (his main contact was Alexander McKibben codename Sandy).
 Balutis worked on freeing up pre-war Lithuanian gold reserves (some 2.9 tonnes) held by the Bank of England.
 Initially, England froze the reserves and refused to transfer it to either Lithuanian diplomats or the Soviet Union; however, in 1967, the First Wilson ministry used the reserve in settling mutual claims with the Soviet Union.

+Despite the difficulties, Balutis continued his duties as the Lithuanian envoy until his death in 1967.
+After Balutis' death, the legation was taken over by Balickas who continued to represent Lithuanian until 1993.